-While it is anticipated that the majority of the borrowings will be repaid wholly from recoveries from the institutions concerned, there is an expected shortfall in relation to the refinancing loan between the FSCS and HM Treasury which took place in March 2012 which has been communicated as being an industry total of £300 million for the 2014/2015 scheme year.
+While it is anticipated that the majority of the borrowings will be repaid wholly from recoveries from the institutions concerned, there is an expected shortfall in relation to the refinancing loan between the FSCS and HM Treasury which took place in March 2012 which has been communicated as being an industry total of £299 million for the 2015/2016 scheme year.
 This shortfall is to be levied from all firms holding protected deposits including the Group.

-We have recognized £12 million in respect of the shortfall resulting from the failure of the Dunfermline Building Society.
-The quantification and timing has previously been uncertain however FSCS have confirmed that this levy will be made during September 2014.
+FSCS made the first levy in respect of the Dunfermline Building Society failure during September 2014.
 Potential shortfall in relation to Dunfermline Building Society in future years continues to remain uncertain for both quantification and timing.